kravchik/jcommon/README.md

 * ' ' for strings - so you can include YADS in java strings without escaping
 * spaces and tabs don't have special meaning (like in yaml or python), so you can arrange data-text as you wish, even in one line
 * multiline strings (with both "" and '' quotes)
-* colons for key:value
+* equal for key=value
 * numbers, booleans
 * utf8, no restriction on keys or strings
 * comments (one line // and multiline /**/)
-* carefully controlled comma use to aviod one level parentheses like in (pos:10, 10 size:100, 200)
+* carefully controlled comma use to aviod one level parentheses like in {pos=10, 10 size=100, 200}

 ###serialization (work in progress)
 * simple parsing or additionally - deserialization